-For wild landscapes and Africa’s most authentic safari experiences, this southern-central African country should be top of your list
+For wild landscapes and Africa’s most authentic safari experiences, the southern-central African country of Zambia should be top of your list.

 Rugged.
 Wild.
 Remote.
 Three adjectives that perfectly describe the landlocked country of Zambia.
 With its vast lakes and rivers, jagged hills and acres of bushland, it’s the perfect destination for nature-lovers.
 The jaw-dropping Victoria Falls is one of the country’s landmark natural attractions.

 More than a third of Zambia’s land has been made into national parks and nature reserves – it’s renowned for its conservation initiatives.
 Kafue National Park is one of the largest in Africa, home to hundreds of birds and mammal species, while Africa’s first walking safari was pioneered in South Luangwa National Park.
 Go on safari in Zambia and you’ll be introduced to a host of wildlife – white rhinos, African elephants and leopards, to name but a few.

 Livingstone is a must-visit for any adventure sports enthusiasts.
 Located just 11 kilometres from Victoria Falls, it’s the place to go for wild river rafting, bungee jumping and Devil’s Pool – a natural infinity pool perched on the edge of the falls, with a view of the 100-metre drop.
 Meanwhile, Lake Kariba is one of Zambia’s top holiday spots; it offers a range of watersports, nature trails, luxury hotels and picturesque beaches.